 For Key Results, let the team responsible formulate the concrete target and its implementation.
-There has to be buy-in from the team, and if someone from above sets all their goals, this buy-in is lost.
-Management can guide and align through setting higher-level objectives, and providing a guiding vision, like the Business Plan.
-The team often knows best how a particular target can be met, so bottom-up Key Results are in the interest of both the company, and the team.
+There must be buy-in from the team, and if someone from above sets all their goals, this buy-in is lost.
+Management can guide and align through setting higher-level objectives and providing a guiding vision, like the Business Plan.
+The team often knows best how a particular target can be met, so bottom-up Key Results are in the interest of both the company and the team.

-The result has to be measurable, and the measurement set from the start, in order to guide and gauge progress.
-At the same time, measurement cannot get in the way of the goal.
-In the beginning, we had great ideas about what we wanted to achieve, and how to measure our achievement.
-We soon realized though how difficult measuring our goals was: measurement could easily become overly complex or bureaucratic, and block meaningful progress.
+The result has to be measurable, and the measurement set from the start to guide and gauge progress simultaneously; measurement cannot get in the way of the goal.
+In the beginning, we had great ideas about what we wanted to achieve and how to measure our achievement.
+We soon realized how difficult measuring our goals was: measurement could quickly become overly complex or bureaucratic and block meaningful progress.
 Now, we set the measurement for the Key Result right away at the beginning of each quarter, when we set our OKRs.
-If the Key Result is not realistically measurable at that point, we have to move it to next quarter, come up with a proxy measurement, or choose a different Key Result.
+If the Key Result is not realistically measurable at that point, we have to move it to the next quarter, come up with a proxy measurement, or choose a different Key Result.

 Formulate OKRs in a positive framework: for example, set a goal to “increase retention” rather than “reduce churn.”
 Achieving something positive is far more inspiring and motivating than reducing something negative.
 Additionally, rather than binary “Yes/no” goals, make OKRs incremental and able to be broken into steps.
 Lastly, always set goals that allow the possibility for teams to catch up to the goal if they start falling behind.
 That way, even if a team has a few tough weeks, they can still feel motivated to achieve the goal.

-Define Key Results at the company-wide level in such a way that every team and person can contribute in some way, even if that contribution looks very different from team to team.
-For teams with lot of recurring tasks, try not to have their goals end up being the same each time.
-Instead, focus on specific processes or areas of work and opportunities to improve efficiency.
-For example, rather than simply “increase sales by some percent,” the Sales Team can focus on raising the conversion rate.
+Define Key Results at the company-wide level so that every team and person can contribute in some way, even if that contribution looks very different from team to team.
+For teams with many recurring tasks, try not to have their goals end up being the same each time.
+Instead, focus on specific processes, work areas, and opportunities to improve efficiency.
+For example, rather than “increase sales by some percent,” the Sales Team can focus on raising the conversion rate.
 Teams can collaborate on goals, for example, Sales using content from the Marketing team to increase conversions, and Marketing focusing on making materials that support multiple steps in the sales process.
 This builds further alignment.

-After all you have learned with OKRs, what is the biggest challenge you are facing now?
+After everything you have learned with OKRs, what is the biggest challenge you are facing now?

 Scaling.
 Moving from three to 100 employees, we maintained a culture of discussing with and involving everyone.
-As we scale to say, 250 people in the future, how do we maintain that same culture while not having a process that takes extensive time or resources?
-My impression is that because of this challenge, most larger companies only use OKRs for teams, not the company as a whole.
-Personio, however, really wants alignment across the whole company.
+As we scale to, say, 250 people in the future, how do we keep that same culture while not having a process that takes ample time or resources?
+I think that because of this challenge, most larger companies only use OKRs for teams, not the company as a whole.
+However, Personio wants alignment across the whole company.
 We are just at the beginning of researching strategies for scaling OKRs.
-I’d like to start a larger discussion about this, with companies of 250-500 people, as I am sure others have the same challenges.
-I am convinced OKRs are the most effective and efficient tool to communicate strategy.
+I want to start a broader discussion about this with companies of 250-500 people, as I am sure others have the same challenges.
+I am convinced that OKRs are the most effective and efficient tool to communicate strategy.

-What advice would you give to a company thinking about implementing OKRs, no matter what stage of development they are at?
+What advice would you give to a company thinking about implementing OKRs, no matter their stage of development?